kubernetes-sigs/kubespray/contrib/terraform/packet/README.md

 For more information on how to generate an API key or find your project ID, please see: https://support.packet.com/kb/articles/api-integrations

+The Packet Project ID associated with the key will be set later in cluster.tf.

 For more information about the API, please see: https://www.packet.com/developers/api/